ricardoquesada/unijoysticle2/docs/supported_gamepads.md

 [![ds3_gamepad][dualshock_3]][14]

-- Tested with Genuine DS3.
+- Tested with genuine DS3.
 Clones might not work.
 - Press:
   - *X* for Fire
   - *O* for Jump
   - *Right shoulder* for Auto-fire
   - *Play* button to swap joystick port
 - LEDs #1 and #2 indicates what joystick is being controlled.
 E.g: If LED #1 is lit, it means that the gamepad is controlling Joystick #1.
-- Requires that the DS3 is manually paired to the Unijoysticle device.
+- Requires that the [DS3 is manually paired][pair_ds3] to the Unijoysticle device.

 [dualshock_3]: https://lh3.googleusercontent.com/pw/ACtC-3dEBJYkdIpF5_icFUY7n7otgw5LPpLyviKS14JL2EJtuiDBt6Kk-XcKlIIP9JCgT0yxJVN1KuW-JICpilYKhMGfDxQt6vjJm8r_lRS1R9IyOX4iBlUQoIrflt9KmSjXBjcJlS81cmKaGB166HF608v5MA=-no
+[pair_ds3]: pair_ds3.md

 ## Nintendo Wii Remote